eduvpn/documentation/API_V3.md

 # TODO

-- make `public_key` parameter MUST for `/connect`, irrespective of whether the profile is OpenVPN or WireGuard, just won't be used in case of OpenVPN;
 - talk about limits for the API, for example 1 user can only be online _n_ times;
-- API returns *same* configuration when client calls `/connect` multiple times all other things being equal (only WireGuard);
+- API returns *same* configuration when client calls `/connect` multiple times all other things being equal (only WireGuard)?;
+- Give some error responses as examples

 # Notes

 - we should probably rename the `/connect` call to `/setup` or `/register`, or something like this, as there is no actual connection taking place...
-- we MAY support a `public_key` field on `/connect` for WireGuard profiles to allow the client to use a locally generated key.
-This may actually be a good idea!
-Then we have to reintroduce `vpn_type` again I guess so the client knows it is a WireGuard profile...
 - Clients will have to deal with the scenario that no IP address is available anymore for them, i.e. the `/connect` call fails
-- Clients will really need a check to verify the VPN connection is up, e.g. ping the remote peer address (gateway?)
+- Clients will really need a check to verify the VPN connection is up, e.g. ping the remote peer address (gateway?) or simply by checking when the last handshake took place?
 - The certificate/public key will expire exactly at the moment the OAuth refresh and access token no longer work
 - when the computer goes to sleep you can just try to reconnect with the